-An attached patient is seeking an alternative primary care provider, as they are not satisfied with the care they are currently receiving.
-This reflects the importance in finding a primary care provider that patients feel comfortable and safe accessing care from.
+An unattached patient and their family is seeking a female primary care provider.
+This reflects the importance of having a primary care provider that patients feel comfortable accessing care from.

 Patients who previously had a primary care provider and are now unattached also may have ongoing health concerns and needs which may be complex to support through alternative means of access such as walk-in clinics, the U&PCC and telehealth.
 Examples of these include patients who have chronic pain needs where medication for these needs is not easily available through these alternative primary care services.